“How To Stop HATING Yourself…” Whoa. Slow down.

-I was a nondiscriminatory hater – of myself and everyone around me who always got the things that I was never “good enough” to get, but that’s a whole other issue.
+I was a nondiscriminatory hater – of myself and everyone around me who always got the things that I was never “good enough” to get.

-I committed emotional suicide years ago because of the hopelessness associated with that hate.
+I committed emotional suicide years ago because I hated myself so much, the pain was unbearable.

 Hate is a funny thing.
 Just when you think that you really, REALLY hate yourself, you can still hate yourself some more.
-And as much as you try to brush it under the rug, the effects of self-hatred will always show up in your relationsh*ts, friendsh*ts, health, skin, familial relationships, (lack of) luck, and the overall level of toxicity in your life.
+And as much as you try to brush it under the rug, the effects of self-hatred will show up in your relationships, friendships, health, skin, familial relationships, and the overall level of toxicity in your life.

 Hating yourself is okay.
 Really, I promise.
-Don’t punish yourself for it by engaging in relationsh*ts and allowing the feelings of defeat and shame associated with the hate to paralyze you like I did.
+Don’t punish yourself for it by engaging in toxic relationships and allowing the feelings of defeat and shame associated with the hate to paralyze you like I did.

 When you’re in a state of emotional paralysis, the only option is to hand YOUR pen for others to write YOUR story (in accordance with their needs and agenda).